iotaledger/wasp/tools/devnet/README.md

 This is normal, as Wasp starts faster than Hornet.
 Wasp retries the connection until it succeeds.

-# Stopping
+## Stopping
 Press `Ctrl-C` to shut down the setup, but don't press it twice to force it.
 Otherwise, you can corrupt the Hornet database.

 You can also shut down the setup with `docker-compose down` in a new terminal.

-# Reset
+## Reset
-Run `docker-compose down --remove-orphans` to shut down the nodes and to remove all databases.
+Run `docker-compose down --volumes` to shut down the nodes and to remove all databases.

+## Recreation
+If you made changes to the Wasp code and want to use it inside the setup, you need to recreate the Wasp image.

+Run `docker-compose build`

+# Ports

 The nodes will then be reachable under these ports: